CDP vs Marketing Cloud: Why You Probably Need Both in 2026

 How CDPs and Marketing Clouds Work Together

-Here’s the thing nobody tells you: you’re probably going to end up using both.
+Here’s the thing nobody tells you.
+You’re probably going to end up using both.
 And that’s actually fine.

 How It Actually Works

-So a customer does something.
+A customer does something.
 They visit your site, click an email, download something, whatever.
 That data goes into your CDP.

 The CDP cleans it up and figures out which customer it belongs to.
 Then it updates their profile with all the new information.